siphesihlemagazi/ruby-events-app/README.md

 Hello, this is my ruby on rails Events app.

-## What does it do
+## What does it do?

 - On this app you may create, update and delete a user account.
 You may also create, update and delete an 'event'.

-- Users may perform certain actions only on their account or created 'events', i.e update, create, delete.
+- Users may perform certain actions only on their account and created 'events', i.e update, create, delete.

 ## Tech Stack